ni/arbitrary-session-management/README.md

             file_session_constructor, JSON_LOGGER_INSTRUMENT_TYPE
         ) as file_session_info:

-            # Get the session ID
+            # Get the session
             file_session = file_session_info.session

-            # Use the session ID to call the core arbitrary function.
+            # Use the session to call the core arbitrary function.
             file_session.log_data()
 ```

 7. **Update the PinMap**

    - Define a custom instrument representing your resource (e.g., a file) in the PinMap.
-- Use an absolute file path for the resource to ensure clarity and avoid ambiguity.
+   - Use an absolute file path for the resource to ensure clarity and to avoid resource conflicts.
    - Create a DUTPin and connect it to the custom instrument.

-  When the measurement plug-in executes, data will be logged to the file specified in the PinMap.
+  When the measurement plugin executes, data will be logged to the file specified in the PinMap.

 > [!Note]
 >